JustWhit3/osmanip/README.md

     * `void update( long long int iterating_var )`: to update the bar after each loop cycle.
     > **NOTE**: `std::cout` object cannot be used inside a loop within the `update` method.
   * All the attributes are private and used in the above methods, therefore they don't need to be explained here.

-> **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment.

 List of the currently defined functions:
 - `std::string feat ( std::map <std::string, std::string> & generic_map, std::string feat_string )`: which takes an `std::map` object as the first argument and an `std::string` object (map key) as the second argument and returns the interested color / style feature by returning the map value from the corresponding key.